mxro/maxrohde-web/content/Drafts/Five Steps to Peace.md

 ## Step 1: Understand That Suffering Is Self-Imposed

-The quest for peace starts in the mind.
-Our thoughts shape our reality, and while they may not be the most crucial part of this journey, they are where we must begin.
-Our conscious thought is within our control—it's the engine of change that we can harness, albeit not an overwhelmingly powerful one.

-We improve ourselves by acquiring knowledge and then applying it.
-In seeking peace, it's essential to absorb wholesome knowledge that helps us alleviate our suffering.
-However, we should keep in mind that knowledge has its limitations—after all, if happiness could be earned through academic study alone, universities would be overrun with candidates for a 'PhD in Happiness'.

-Thankfully the most important things we need to know are neither plenty, nor very complicated.
-I suggest as the first step for our path to understand that most of our suffering is self imposed.

-Some suffering like physical pain from touching a hot plate is immediate and unavoidable.
-However, worries about future events or regrets about the past are self
+Some suffering like physical pain physical pain from touching a hot plate is immediate and unavoidable.
+However, worries about future events or regrets about past actions are often self-created burdens.

-For instance, to recognise that much of our suffering—particularly mental anguish—is self-imposed.
-For instance, while physical pain from touching a hot plate is immediate and unavoidable, the worries about future events or regrets about past actions are often self-created burdens.
 We needn't carry these weights; they live only in our imagination.

 Existential suffering—the kind where life seems devoid of meaning—is something we only inflict upon ourselves.
 No external force mandates this despair; it stems from within us.
 Acknowledging that much of our suffering is self-imposed is the first step towards liberation from it.